johnsonsirv/pedalshop.com/workflow-and-ui.md

 - **Interaction**: The user selects a part type (e.g., frame, wheels) and then chooses from available options (e.g., "diamond" frame, "mountain" wheels).
 - **Real-Time Price Updates**: As the user makes selections, the UI immediately reflects any price changes, providing instant feedback.
 The price calculation considers the selected PartOptions and any applicable PartOptionCombinations.
 - **Prohibited Combinations**: The system prevents the user from selecting prohibited combinations by disabling incompatible options.
 For example, if the user selects "mountain wheels," the "road frame" option may be disabled.
+    - Typically their will be a main part option, and a list of combinations or prohibitions
 - **Information on Price Implications:** A dedicated section in the UI informs the user about how their selections influence the final price.
 This transparency helps them understand the cost implications of their choices.

 >> **Step 2:  Customization Summary**